bjrgvn/testrepo/README.md

-# Simple Grunt Setup for HTML
+# Simple Grunt Setup for SCSS

 Based on Matt Bailey's "[A beginners guide to grunt (redux)](http://mattbailey.io/a-beginners-guide-to-grunt-redux/)".
 He explains what each of these tasks do in detail in his awesome article.